 Driving is the best way to get to the New Forest and if you don’t have a car, you may consider renting one.

-As always, I recommend Thrifty Car Hire as they offer some great deals on car rental and are very reputable.
+As always, I recommend Discover Cars as they offer some great deals on car rental and are very reputable.

 Learn more in these top 12 tips I wrote about hiring a car in the UK on a budget.